dyno-might/dyno-might.github.io/_posts/2020-06-12-in-defense-of-myers-briggs.md

 ## Why go with the MBTI?

-Everything above just says the MBTI isn’t too much worse than the Big Five.
+Everything above just says the MBTI isn’t much worse than the Big Five.
 So why not just use the Big Five?
 Well, you just try it.

 **THE MBTI IS COMFORTABLE TO TALK ABOUT**